flexera-public/policy_engine_training/00_setup/windows_powershell/README.md

 fpt v1.5.0 - 2022-04-27 21:17:14 - 4a0a2e0052c9081144087448231e8b6fb6306906
 ```

+Note: The version number you see may be higher than the above if fpt has been updated since these lessons were created.

 ## Step 7: Configure fpt for Flexera One

 If you do not have access to a Flexera One organization, you should skip this section.
 You will still be able to follow the tutorial, but you will not be able to do the sections that involve the `fpt` command.

 In order to configure `fpt`, you will need access to a Flexera One organization with access to Flexera's automation engine.
-While nothing that will be done in this tutorial is destructive, it is recommended that you use a UAT or test account for this tutorial to avoid cluttering a production environment.
+While nothing that will be done in this tutorial is destructive, we recommended that you use a UAT or test account for this tutorial to avoid cluttering a production environment.

 ### Gather Necessary Info